BrainMorph: A Foundational Keypoint Model for Robust and Flexible Brain MRI Registration: Introduction

 Another line of work decomposes the registration problem into two steps.
 First, salient features (e.g. keypoints or contours) are extracted from images, and correspondences are established between the features of the image pair.
 Second, the transformation is derived which aligns these features and correspondences.
 In this work, we refer to methods that extract keypoints as salient features as ``keypoint-based'' registration.
 Largely, keypoint-based registration is advantageous in that the registration is relatively robust to initial misalignments, given good correspondences.
 In addition, these methods enjoy superior interpretability, because the user can interrogate the correspondences which are driving the registration.
 However, finding keypoints and establishing correspondences is a difficult task and is a subject of much research~\citep{lowe2004distinctive,Tang2023HD2Reg,Tang2019Neural}.

 More recently, deep learning-based strategies have emerged which leverage large datasets of images to train a neural network to perform the registration task.
 These strategies use convolutional neural network (CNN) or transformer-based architectures~\citep{Ma2022Symmetric,Chen2021ViTVNet,Khan2021Transformers} that either output transformation parameters (e.g. rigid, affine or spline)~\citep{lee2019imageandspatial,de2019deep} or a dense deformation field~\citep{balakrishnan2019voxelmorph,hoffmann2022synthmorph} which aligns an image pair.
 These strategies are effective and are able to perform fast inference via efficient feed-forward passes.
-However, like classical methods, they often fail when the initial misalignment is large.
+However, they often fail when the initial misalignment is large and are usually less robust than their classical counterparts.

 Recently, the {\modelname} framework proposed to combine the benefits of keypoint-based registration with deep learning using neural networks to automatically detect corresponding keypoints~\citep{yu2022keymorph,wang2023keymorph}.
 Corresponding keypoints can then be used to compute the optimal transformation in closed-form, where the keypoints themselves are learned by a neural network.
 Thus, {\modelname} may be seen as possessing all the benefits of keypoint-based registration, including robustness to large misalignments and better interpretability, while retaining the fast inference times of deep learning-based methods.
 In addition, different transformation can be used according to user specifications, thereby enabling human controllability of the registration process.